Written by David Chorlton and narrated by Aria Edwards.

 It is not good to have no control over your money habit.
 It is an indication that you cannot make sound financial decisions.
 It will affect your emotional well-being as well as your finances.
 The lack of control will make it even harder to obtain your goals.
 You will usually develop poor relationships with money and become a workaholic or a miser out of fear.
 It would be best if you tried to avoid this at all costs.
 However, If you are in any of the above situations, you need to make severe changes to your money habits.

-The effects of money addiction can lead to mental health issues like isolation and depression.
-Mental health issues are a common money addiction globally among people.
-Mental health is often accompanied by financial issues that then add to the mental health issue, and it becomes a cycle that gets difficult to break out of.
+The effects of money addiction can lead to mental health challenges like isolation and depression.
+Mental health challenges are a common money addiction globally among people.
+Mental health is often accompanied by financial challenges that then add to the mental health challenge, and it becomes a cycle that gets difficult to break out of.